- Prospective Students

 At the Doctoral level, the Department offers a Doctor of Philosophy (PhD) in Archaeology.
 The program requires submission of a thesis and can be completed in 12 terms, but students have up to 18 terms.
 The program requires completion of at least 33 units that include 13 units of graded coursework.

 Applicants must satisfy the University admission requirements as stated in Graduate General Regulations 1.3 in the SFU Calendar.

-- a master's degree from Simon Fraser University or its equivalent from a recognized institution (preferrably in a related field)
+- a master's degree from Simon Fraser University or its equivalent from a recognized institution (preferably in a related field)

 - a cumulative grade point average of at least 3.5/4.33 is required for to be considered for entrance awards

 - submitted evidence, usually references from qualified referees, of the applicant’s ability to undertake advanced studies in the area of interest

 - proof of English Language proficiency

 Orientation and a Meet and Greet on the first Thursday of the fall term.